 Metro Gold Line Construction Authority – Gold Line LRT.
 Special outside counsel in the joint development of parcels at four rail stations and implementation of the Authority’s fiber-optic leasing program.
 The agency entered into a program to generate revenues from station-site joint development and a fiber-optic transaction to support issuance of debt essential to financing rail transit construction.
 Fred’s role involved preparing RFPs; negotiating site purchase, sale agreements and CC&Rs; and preparing detailed contract provisions on coordination with freight rail operations within the rail corridor extending from Los Angeles through eastern Pasadena.

 Texas Department of Transportation – Comprehensive Development Agreement.
 Key member of the legal team serving as special counsel to TxDOT on its leading P3 program.
-Fred’s services include leadership and assistance with procurement, exclusive negotiations, contract documents, concession agreements, DBOM contracts, tolling services agreements, innovative financing arrangements (including applications to the federal TIFIA credit assistance program) and federal issues.
+Fred’s services include leadership and assistance with procurement, exclusive negotiations, contract documents, concession agreements, DBOM contracts, tolling services agreements, innovative financing arrangements (including applications to the federal TIFIA credit assistance program), contract administration and federal issues.

 - North Tarrant Express Segments 1 & 2W.
 Key member of the legal team that advised on first phase of a project to dramatically improve mobility in the growing Dallas/Fort Worth region.
 Segments 1 & 2W comprise a 13-mile, $2.05 billion piece of the larger $5.1 billion North Tarrant Express P3 – a project that will fix existing highway infrastructure and double existing road capacity with a combination of general purpose lanes, continuous frontage roads and managed toll lanes along a 36-mile corridor in Dallas and Tarrant counties.
 The toll lanes are using dynamic pricing to keep traffic moving at 50 mph.
 Financing includes $573 million in public funds, $426 million in developer equity, a $650 million TIFIA loan and $400 million in PABs.
 The segments, along I-820 and SH 121/183, opened in October 2014 – six months ahead of schedule.
 Fred assisted with procurement and drafting of the 52-year toll concession comprehensive development agreement and a pre-development agreement with a Cintra/Meridiam joint venture.
 The project captured several awards including Infrastructure Journal’s Global Transport Deal of the Year in 2009, P3 Co-Project of the Year from the American Road and Transportation Builders Association in 2010, and Best of the Best in the Highway/Bridge category from Engineering News-Record in 2016.